trusz/rapid-compose/Readme.md

 By default, `rc` filters out every dependency services (`depends_on`) in order to show only the main ones.

+The selection is persisted per directory and used as pre-selection in the next usage.
+The selection is saved in JSON format in `~/.rapid-compose`.

 ### Options

 - `-a`: Show all services